golanlevin/DrawingWithMachines/machines/hp7475a/README.md

 ---

-## 6. Transmit HPGL to HP7475A with CoolTerm
+## 6. Transmit HPGL to HP7475A with CoolTerm on Mac

 Here are instructions for executing the plot, by sending the HPGL file over the serial connection to the plotter using CoolTerm (on the Mac).
 A similar workflow exists for Windows with [RealTerm](https://realterm.sourceforge.io/).